 One very visually noticeable upgrade from its predecessor is the console display.
-The biggest drawback on the old Endurance M7 was the fact that the screen was small to the point that it wasn’t possible to see all of the key training feedback easily.
-The 5” two-colour backlit LCD display on the 505 CST is a significant improvement on that and a very welcome one too.
-Being an LCD screen it can be a bit tricky to see in particularly sunny conditions (such as in a conservatory on a sunny day) it’s still considerably better than the display on the M7 it has replaced.
+The 5” two-colour backlit LCD display on the 505 CST is a significant improvement and a very welcome one too.
+The LCD screen is easily read and although it can be a bit tricky to see in particularly sunny conditions (such as in a conservatory on a sunny day) it’s still easy to see and read in most indoor lighting conditions.
 There are also several different display modes geared around a particular aspect allowing you to choose the one that interests you the most.
 The Incline tab shows a profile of the incline settings of the workout that you’re currently on while the Speed tab shows a profile of the speed settings of the workout.
 The My Trail tab is actually a virtual 400 m (1/4 mile) track which shows your position on the track as you progress through your run as well as showing the number of laps you’ve completed.
 There’s also a calorie burn tab that shows you a guide to the number of calories burned during each segment of your programme.
 In addition, there’s also an intensity indicator bar which shows you how intense your training is in real time.
 This setup has been thought through properly and provides a number of different clear and concise ways of tracking your progress.